-Virginia Hughes, one of the writers we always try to keep up with, has a thoughtful piece about some of the unintended consequences of uncovering family secrets using DNA testing.
+Virginia Hughes, one of the writers we always try to keep up with, has a thoughtful piece about some of the unexpected results of uncovering family secrets using DNA testing.

 As we’ve seen in many of the stories we’ve featured here about customers finding unknown family or uncovering family secrets using DNA testing, it can lead into unexpected territory.
 Even in the happiest of endings – siblings meeting each other for the first time, sons finding their mothers and daughters learning about their real fathers – it’s almost always complicated.